 Give them a good sheltered position away from strong winds.

 It’s best to plant in double rows, 20cm apart and stagger the planting to give them extra room.
-Give yourself a good 60cm between each set of double rows to allow access and good ventilation.
+Give yourself a good 60cm between each set of double rows to allow access and ventilation.
 Plant your seeds 5cm deep and 20cm apart, and then water well.
 Germination usually only takes about 10 days.

 You will want to hoe regularly for weeds, and water well when first flowers appear and during any of the dry periods.